|

 During regular menstrual cycles, a woman produces 20 mg per day of progesterone.
 However, during the peak of pregnancy the woman's

+body produces 400 mg per day of progesterone.
 Thus, pregnancy may cure endometriosis in three ways.
 Progesterone tells the cells to stop proliferating and differentiate (grow up into an adult cell).

 Progesterone also signals the ovary to NOT ovulate and thus, the ovary does NOT produce estradiol.
 Estriol goes into the estrogen receptor and blocks out estradiol and xenoestrogens from stimulating

 the estrogen receptor, and causing the endometriosis to grow.
+By taking natural progesterone, a patient can

 fool the body into thinking it is pregnant and STOP the